f5devcentral/f5-big-iq-lab/docs/class6/module5/lab2.rst

   :scale: 40%
   :align: center

 6. The previous step only made changes on BIG-IQ.
 You must now deploy the changes to the BIG-IP device.
-Navigate to the Deployment tab > Evaluate & Deploy > Local Traffic & Network.
+Navigate to **Deployment > Evaluate & Deploy > Local Traffic & Network**.

 .. image:: ../pictures/img_module5_lab2-6.png
   :scale: 40%